MP Estate Planning UK

 Limited Companies and Business Debts

-Limited companies in the UK have a distinct legal status that affects how business debts are handled after the death of a director or shareholder.
-This separation is crucial for understanding the responsibilities of the company versus the deceased person’s estate.
+Limited companies in the UK have a distinct legal status that fundamentally changes how business debts are handled after the death of a director or shareholder.
+Unlike sole traders and general partnerships, a limited company is a separate legal entity from its directors and shareholders — it can own property, enter contracts, and incur debts in its own name.

 Dealing with Debts in Limited Companies

 When a director or shareholder dies, the company’s debts remain the responsibility of the company, not the deceased person’s estate.
-This is because limited companies are considered separate legal entities from their owners.
-The company’s financial obligations, including debts, continue uninterrupted.
+The company continues to exist as a separate legal entity regardless of who owns or manages it.
+The company’s financial obligations — including loans, trade debts, HMRC liabilities, and lease commitments — continue uninterrupted.

 Key aspects to consider when dealing with debts in limited companies include: